 Fortunately, that no longer means you need to sign up for a 12-month cable contract.
-Instead, consider these low-cost options to watch college football.
+Instead, consider these other options to watch college football games.

 Watch College Football Without Cable